StefanSchroeder/Gocal/README.md

 The filename can be a URL, and must start with http:// and must have a valid image extension.

+### Year calendar

+    -yearA

+    -yearB

+Two different layouts are available.
+One with the month on the top and the days on the left and vise versa.
+Obviously there is less space for the individual day in this mode.
+Still, many of the options are available here.

 Event File
 ==================